What is Oolong Tea?

 Oolong teas are considered “semi-oxidized,” meaning that the extent of oxidation falls somewhere between green and black tea.
 This is achieved with a tremendous amount of skill and intense focus from the craftsman.
 The aim is to partially oxidize the leaf using special withering, tossing, bruising, rolling and shaping techniques.
 Certain oolong teas might also be roasted or baked to develop a nutty, caramelized sweetness.
 The degree of oxidation and roasting are two of the main characteristics that are evaluated with oolong teas.

 The oolong process was developed during the 18th century within the fabled Wuyi Mountains of China’s southeastern Fujian province.
-Since then, the realm of oolong tea has expanded, but the traditional regions of production include Fujian, Guangdong province and Taiwan.
+Oolong Tea was originally called Qing Cha (bluegreen tea) and later was dubbed Oolong Cha (“black dragon tea,” also spelled Wulong Cha) by the 18th Century Qing Dynasty Emperor, Qianlong.
+Since then the world of oolong tea has expanded but the main production zones of oolong today consist of Fujian, Guangdong, and Taiwan

 Taste of Place: Terroir & Oolong